rsdoiel/antenna/socal_north.md

 ---

-## Former House Speaker Nancy Pelosi injured during trip abroad
+## Former House Speaker Nancy Pelosi underwent hip surgery after injury on trip abroad

 date: 2024-12-13, updated: 2024-12-13, from: The LAist

-The 84-year-old was injured during a congressional trip to Luxembourg and has been admitted to the hospital "for evaluation," a spokesperson said.
+The 84-year-old is "on the mend" after she underwent surgery for a hip injury she sustained during a congressional trip to Luxembourg, a spokesperson said.

 <br>